halfer/proximate-requester/README.md

 * Add a database cache adapters, e.g. for the Doctrine ORM.
 * Allow cache adapters to declare their functionality, e.g. whether the pagination device supports column sorting (the file cache does not, but the database one would do).
-* The fetcher currently uses raw cURL, but this will probably be swapped to [a wrapper library](https://github.com/php-mod/curl) instead, to improve testability.
-* Support for older versions of Guzzle.

 Related packages
 ---